Predicting the future with Peter Williams

 “We do a lot of study on Millennials, you know hopes and dreams sort of stuff, and there’s this stupid middle-aged attitude of ‘oh kids these days are really selfish’ and [I just want to say] stuff off!
 They’re so much more aware than we were,” says Peter.
 “The kids today are much more about purpose [than my generation].
 They have a greater world view of what’s important.
 So how do you bring that into the workplace?
 How do you make sure that you’re giving them a sense of purpose?
 In my day we just didn’t have the same concept of rapid development and this deep desire to learn.”

-Coming into the workforce, particularly to a large graduate employers like Deloitte, Peter’s advice is to refrain from “champing at the bit” and try to gain an understanding of the workplace’s rhythm.
+Coming into the workforce, particularly to large graduate employers like Deloitte, Peter’s advice is to refrain from “champing at the bit” and try to gain an understanding of the workplace’s rhythm.
 Being open to learning and development is the key to success, and it’s important to remember that in a graduate position your role isn’t likely to be totally defined.
 “It’s more than just having a technical skill … the ability to connect, the ability to collaborate, a commitment to niche – like mine to the digital space – is important.
 Not necessarily just ‘I have this technical skill.’”

-Peter is the first to admit that he once stood out within Deloitte as one of the only creative thinkers, but these days the company's focus has shifted to place where all their employees learn about design thinking and the creative process as a rule of thumb.
+Peter is the first to admit that he once stood out within Deloitte as one of the only creative thinkers, but these days the company's focus has shifted to a place where all their employees learn about design thinking and the creative process as a rule of thumb.
 “Innovation has become one of our core values,” says Peter.
 “In 2002 we were really struggling, but now we’ve had magnificent growth because we took the view that if we just do what everybody else does we’ll grow, but we’ll end up oscillating – so we decided to do things differently.”

 Peter Williams completed the RMIT Bachelor of Business (Accounting and Finance) 1987 and is an integral part of the RMIT Fastrack Innovation program.